natrixdev/discord-account-always-online/README.md

 # How to use
 Take this files and import them on replit.
-Paste your token in a .env file like this
+Paste your token in a .env file like this<br>
 ![image](https://user-images.githubusercontent.com/88579983/182186179-c332986c-3f92-4e02-92f8-cc6fcf96bdba.png)
-And click "Add new secret"
+<br>And click "Add new secret"

 Then run the repl and take the http url